Register to vote

 • resident in the Arun district on the date of the application

-• a British, Irish, EU or qualifying Commonwealth citizen who has permission to enter or stay in the UK or who does not need permission
+• A Commonwealth citizen (including Maltese and Cypriot) who has permission to enter or stay in the UK, Channel Islands or Isle of Man, or who does not need permission

 You only need to register once, not for every election.